docker/docs/swarm/discovery.md

 ## A static file or list of nodes

-> **Note***: This discovery method is incompatible with replicating Swarm managers.
+> **Note**: This discovery method is incompatible with replicating Swarm managers.
 If you require replication, you should use a hosted discovery key store.

 You can use a static file or list of nodes for your discovery backend.
 The file must be stored on a host that is accessible from the Swarm manager.
 You can also pass a node list as an option when you start Swarm.

-Both the static file and the `nodes` option support an IP address ranges.
+Both the static file and the `nodes` option support an IP address range.
 To specify a range supply a pattern, for example, `10.0.0.[10:200]` refers to nodes starting from `10.0.0.10` to `10.0.0.200`.
 For example for the `file` discovery method.

         $ echo "10.0.0.[11:100]:2375"   >> /tmp/my_cluster
         $ echo "10.0.1.[15:20]:2375"    >> /tmp/my_cluster